lumeland/lume.land/docs/creating-pages/urls.md

 ## URLs as functions

-The variable `url` accepts also a function that will be used to generate the final value.
-This function will receive the current page as the first argument.
+The variable `url` accepts also a function to generate the final value dynamically.
+This function has the current page object as the first argument.

 For example, let's say that we want to generate automatically all URLs of our posts, using the title value.
-We can create a `_data.js` file in the `/post/` directory, with the following code:
+We can create a `_data.js` file in the `/posts/` directory, with the following code:

 ```js